-Jim’s jaw clenched, then rolled his eyes.
+Jim’s jaw clenched and he rolled his eyes.
 ‘Slave driver, our boss.
-Catch you some other time, huh, babe.’
+Catch you some other time, huh, babe?’

-Fleur took a mouthful of cake and slid the menu stand round in between the two of them.
+Fleur took a mouthful of cake and slid the menu stand ‘round in between the two of them.
 The gaggle of curse-breakers guffawed as Jim slunk back into their midst.
-Out of the corner of her eye, she watched them stare at her as Bill tried to chivy them down the street toward the pub.
+Out of the corner of her eye, she watched them stare at her as Bill tried to chivvy them down the street toward the pub.

 ‘Top effort, Jim!’
 One gave him a double thumbs up.
 ‘You sure charmed the pants off her!’

 The things I endure for you, mon Cœur.
-Fleur took another mouthful of cake.
-At least this is halfway to good.
+Fleur took another mouthful of chocolate.
+At least this cake is half good.

-Footsteps shuffled along the hedge.
-Someone cleared their throat from behind the menu.
+Footsteps shuffled along the hedge and someone cleared their throat.
 ‘Fleur?’
-Bill peered over the top her menu.
+Bill peered over the top of her menu.
 ‘Thought I’d come apologise for that.
 They’re decent lads, but, well, a girl who looks like you makes them forget stuff, so, sorry on their behalf, I guess.’

 Fleur let a little heat bubble up until her eyes darkened.
 ‘I will do a lot more than that, Bill.
 And my boyfriend, well, I don’t think he’d be pleased to see them trying anything like that.’

 Harry would hate it.
 Like he hates anything that might steal his perfect wish away.
 A cold finger traced down her spine.
 Who knows what he’d do to them if they managed to make him feel threatened.